top of page

 Final Thoughts

-And yet, against all odds, they didn’t just compete, they triumphed.
-Even more compelling, those wines didn’t fade into history.
+And yet, against all odds, they didn’t just compete, they won.
+Even more interesting, those wines from the 1976 tasting didn’t fade into history.
 They aged, evolved, and decades later, proved their greatness all over again.

 The Judgment of Paris wasn’t just a competition.
 It was a turning point.
 It announced to the world that Napa Valley wasn’t just promising, it was exceptional.
 And tasting that legacy, 50 years later, was something I won’t soon forget.